Have you ever wondered what kind of hashtags it’d take to use to help you grow your Instagram followers?

 Now, if you decide to use hashtags without any tools or you don’t take the advice of this article, just know that you’re probably going to see an outcome exactly the opposite as to what I described.

-I know it’s time consuming and there’s a little research involved, but when choosing the best photography hashtags you get out what you put in.
-There’s really no shortcuts to that other than using the tools to cut down your research time and get hashtag data quick, painless, and easy.
+I know it’s time-consuming and there’s a little research involved, but when choosing the best photography hashtags you get out what you put in.
+There are really no shortcuts to that other than using the tools to cut down your research time and get hashtag data quick, painless, and easy.

-With the allotment of 30 hashtags per post, you really have to make them all count or you’re missing a valuable opportunity to hit the specific explore pages for each tags.
+With the allotment of 30 hashtags per post, you really have to make them all count or you’re missing a valuable opportunity to hit the specific explore pages for each tag.

-While the number of engagements vary for each account, the sweet spot is roughly 9 or so.
+While the number of engagements varies for each account, the sweet spot is roughly 9 or so.

 To combat this (still getting the same amount of engagement or more while using the full 30 hashtags) you want to post them in your comments section.